-Poland, a Republican, was the representative for Vermont's 2nd congressional district from 1883 to 1885.
+Poland was the representative for Vermont’s 2nd congressional district and was a Republican.
+He served from 1883 to 1885.

 From Mar 1867 to Mar 1885, Poland missed 728 of 2,676 roll call votes, which is 27.2%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.